 Please refer to the information below for answers to frequently asked questions.

 Prior to your arrival on campus you will receive a check-in email at your Berklee email address.
-Please print this check-in email and bring it with you to check-in at the Student Activities Center, as it contains critical information that will help you and us throughout orientation week.
+Please print this check-in email and bring it with you to check-in at David Friend Recital Hall as it contains critical information that will help you and us throughout orientation week.

 International students should be prepare to present their I-20, passport, and either passport entry stamp or I-94.